mvicenzi/pmt-calibration/README.md

 ## Environment setup
 A few instructions on how to setup the code enviroment to run these scripts.
-The gain estimation requires custom LArSoft modules within `icaruscode`, while the other pyhon scripts/notebooks require some specific libraries.
+The gain estimation requires LArSoft modules within `icaruscode`, while the other pyhon scripts/notebooks require some specific libraries.

 ### LArSoft/icaruscode
 The LArSoft modules needed to extract the PMT gains have been added to `icaruscode` starting from release [v09_66_02](https://github.com/SBNSoftware/icaruscode/tree/v09_66_02) (see [PR497](https://github.com/SBNSoftware/icaruscode/pull/497)).
+However, additional updates to the fitting tools were introduced only starting from release [v09_91_02_02](https://github.com/SBNSoftware/icaruscode/tree/v09_91_02_02) (see [PR732](https://github.com/SBNSoftware/icaruscode/pull/732).

-Running this code interactively requires setting up `icaruscode` either `v09_66_02` or a more recent version:
+Running this code interactively requires setting up `icaruscode` either `v09_91_02_02` or a more recent version:
 ```
-setup icaruscode v09_87_00 -q e26:prof
+setup icaruscode v09_91_02_02 -q e26:prof
 ```

 Moreover, in order to be able to fetch data files, you need to setup the proper token or  proxy certificate.